 Good quality banners are very durable and should be resistant to rips and tears in the first place, but if you have bought banners that are made well, this can make it easier and cost-effective to get them repaired so they are good as new again.

-Banners, flags, and awnings can all make a good impact on your business and help deliver a good ROI, you just have to do your bit and look after them well.
+Banners, flags, and awnings and other signage can all make a good impact on your business and help deliver a good ROI, you just have to do your bit and care for them.

 I’m Chris Trembath.
 A ten-year event marketing veteran.
 Organising events for all industries from agriculture to technology and even fitness.
 Periodically I write guides for event planners or businesses who are looking to get the most out of their companies advertising budget.
 I have various hobbies but nothing compares to seeing my client’s businesses grow.